 I’ll have an MRI in the next six months, I’m sure, and will likely see one neurologist or another just to have a social sphere and good times… All because tomorrow is dictated by what the disease brings to the table.
 I’ll still foil and toil away at life as it matters, but this genetic condition ain’t playing well with me and I sure as shit don’t want to be nice in return.

 Where I am sitting tonight is two-weeks after an emergency brain operation that came out of nowhere.
 And in reflection, two weeks ago immediately post-op, I was dead, due to be reincarnated.
 I didn’t know about surgery, I just knew that I was waiting to be picked up by someone else and move forward into a new life with them as a partner.

-I keep reflecting and can just assure you very much I have no recollection of Tuesday, December 6th [editor’s note: I got dates wrong for the week this went down; I have the 5th listed over and over again.
-That was Monday.
-This edit is correcting things].
+I keep reflecting and can just assure you very much I have no recollection of Tuesday, December 6th [author’s note: I got dates wrong for the week this went down; my situation began on Monday, December 5; memory is weak if not nil on that date as well].
 One piece of news I found out was that I was ambulanced to Tampa General Hospital, and that memory actually surfaces (but not clearly).
 Truly, though, things did not clarify at all until I was in a supposed ICU area on Wednesday that was to be the centerpiece for reincarnation.
 As someone who has had many a surgery in the past and knows Intensive Care Units, this wasn’t one.
 This felt like the dorm at a college, minus the social interaction.
 This wasn’t a high-end facility either, it was a waiting area with TV promo video.